-That left sidebar on the Settings page is your best friend when it comes to maximizing Google Calendar's features.
+The Settings page left sidebar is your best friend when it comes to maximizing Google Calendar's features.
 Taking a few minutes to explore your options in Settings could save you a lot of time and headaches in the future.
-We'll go over some of the most important customization settings later on, but it's worthwhile to check out the extent of what Google Calendar can do for you on your own.
+We'll go over some of the most important customization settings later on, but it's worthwhile to see what Google Calendar can do for you on your own.

-If you've already been using a different calendar app to manage your daily schedule, making the switch to Google Calendar is easy — and you don't have to lose all your information to do it.
-Once you have your account set up, you can import all your existing events over to your new calendar with the following steps:
+If you've been using a different calendar app to manage your daily schedule, switching to Google Calendar is easy — and you don't have to lose all your information to do it.
+Once you set up your account , you can import all your existing events over to your new calendar with these steps:

 Export data from your source calendar.
 Usually "Export" can be found in the "File" tab.